tmynttin/harbour-taskulaji/README.md

 # harbour-taskulaji
 An unofficial Sailfish OS client for laji.fi.

-Currently works with laji.fi test environment, apitest.lafi.fi only.
+Currently works with laji.fi test environment, apitest.laji.fi only.